PauloPaulMonayer/AI-Image-Genrator/README.md

 Before you begin, ensure you have met the following requirements:

 - [Node.js](https://nodejs.org/en/download/) installed on your machine.
-- An OpenAI API key.
-You can get it by signing up on the [OpenAI website](https://beta.openai.com/signup/).
+- An AI API key.
 - `npm` or `yarn` package manager.

 ## Installation